This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 You can also repurpose your kids’ animal toys lying around and make this DIY organizer.
 Cut the animals in half and drill holes for the dowel screws for easy mounting—soon you’d have an inexpensive yet cute animal hat rack ready.

 6. DIY C-Hook Baseball Cap Organization

 You don’t need to worry about losing your matching baseball caps if you have this kind of baseball cap organizer.
 It can be crafted in just under 10 minutes and you don’t need to wait for the weekend to do this.

 These hats can be easily arranged on a curtain rod with C-hooks.
-The overall organizer is simple and highly useful.
+The overall baseball hat holder for the wall is simple to build and highly useful.

 7. Bedroom Hat And Scarves Organizer